hjonesmtb/CNNs_353/README.md

-# CNNs_353
+# CNNs

-Code for training models used in ENPH353 class competition.
+Code for training models to line follow in ROS and perform license plate classification.